Overview

 About WoW Programs

 Ways of Working (WoW) programs are highly contextualized management trainings that reflect MSF's working environments, reinforce MSF's approach to management, and promote the practice of building cultures of learning in our teams.
-Programs are delivered in virtual and in-person learning environments and engage over 600 learners globally each year.
+Programs are multi-lingual, delivered in onsite and virtual learning environments, and engage over 600 learners globally each year.

 WoW programs apply adult learning and universal design principles and are designed to "slow learning down".
 The learning experience encourages high engagement, peer-to-peer learning, individual and group application and reflection, and fosters knowledge transfer and long-term behavior change.